 - Fried shallots or Garlic bits.
 You can purchase ready-made Fried Shallots or Garlic Bits at the local wet market or supermarket.
 Click here for how to make Fried Shallots (and follow the same method for Garlic Bits and Garlic Oil).
 For just a small portion of Fried Garlic bits and oil, chop 4 to 5 cloves of garlic and stir fry them in 2 to 3 Tbsp of oil in a pan over medium heat, turn off the heat when garlic is light gold in colour and remove from heat source to prevent burning.

-- If you don’t have a whole chicken, substitute 2 to 3 chicken thighs or 1 to 2 chicken breasts or a combination of both.
+- If you don’t have a whole chicken, substitute with 3 large chicken thighs or 2 chicken breasts or a combination of both.
 Just skin these chicken parts before boiling.
-If you don’t have as many pieces of chicken parts but sitting in your freezer is at least 1 cup of home-made chicken stock, then add that stock in for a flavourful soup.
-Go ahead and use what is already in your fridge or freezer.
+If you don’t have as many pieces of chicken parts sitting in your freezer, 1 litre of chicken stock helps make a flavourful soup.

 - Cooked Pasta.
 You can cook the elbow shaped pasta ahead, drain, cool it and refrigerate it for later use.
 Make sure that was cooked el dente and taken out of fridge to reach room temperature before using it for this dish.
 If you must heat the pasta in the chicken broth before serving, take care not to overheat cooked pasta and end up with mushy pasta!

 Prep Stages of Aromatics.
 Notice the difference in the sizes of the chopped vegetables.

 Garnishes.
 Such garnishes are common place for local dishes.
 They are used for noodles, meat or fish dishes and rice dishes, on appetizers and mains alike.

 COOKING this Dish